My primary research areas are gender, work, health, and reproduction.

 Much of my previous work examines the causes and consequences, especially stress and health consequences, of occupational sex-segregation in the United States.

-My new projects examine (1) the causes of attitudes toward abortion in the United States and (2) the social meaning and consequences of geographically uneven access to reproductive health care in the United States.
+My new projects examine (1) attitudes toward abortion in the United States and (2) the medical and economic consequences of geographically uneven access to reproductive health care in the United States (3) the social meaning of reproductive trajectories in the United States.

 Other work looks at sexualities, masculinities, physiological stress response to the social environment, motherhood, gender ideology, and workplace integration.